PixelGirl/WirelessCommunication/README.md

 # Wireless Communication

-This mod adds options for wireless transfer of resources to the game.
+This mod adds options for wirelessly transferring resources to the game.

 ## Setup for developers

-make sure you have wget installed
+Make sure you have wget installed.
-use your preferred package manager to do so if not
+If not, use your preferred package manager to do so.
-or `choco install wget` if you are unfortunate enough to be using windows
+Or use `choco install wget` if you are unfortunate enough to be using Windows and have [Chocolatey](https://chocolatey.org/) installed.

-then execute `setup.sh`
+Then execute `setup.sh`.